saanchita-paul/pixoflow/README.md

-# 📸 Pixofix Production Order Management System
+# 📸 Pixofix File Management System

 A web-based Laravel application designed to streamline the management of production orders consisting of multiple image files.
 Built with real-time collaboration and task tracking in mind, this system allows employees to claim image batches, work on them, and update statuses—all while giving the admin full visibility of progress.